 Household Member Policy

-- You may not allow any other person(s) to reside in the apartment who is not authorized by University Housing as a member of the household or who is not a guest (See Guest Policies and Unauthorized Entry)
+- You may not allow any other person(s) to reside in the apartment who is not authorized by Michigan Housing as a member of the household or who is not a guest (See Guest Policies and Unauthorized Entry).

 Any requests for special circumstances must be submitted to the Housing Information Office.
-You are fully responsible for any actions and/or misconduct by your spouse/domestic partner, dependent children, household members, guests, or visitors.
+You are fully responsible for any actions and/or misconduct by your household members, dependent children, guests, and visitors.

 Eligibility Status Change